microsoft/TemplateStudio/docs/telemetry.md

 Windows Template Studio Telemetry
 =================================

-Windows Template Studio wizard is ready to gatherbasic diagnostics telemetry and usage data through [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/).
+Windows Template Studio wizard is ready to gather basic diagnostics telemetry and usage data through [Application Insights](https://azure.microsoft.com/en-us/services/application-insights/).

 The class [`Diagnostics`](code/src/Core/Diagnostics)/[`TelemetryService`](../code/src/Core/Diagnostics/TelemetryService.cs), within the [Core](../code/src/Core) assembly, isolates the telemetry service implementation details and offer a smooth and easy way to invoke telemetry events.
 Just in case the telemetry backend needs / wants to be replaced, all the changes will be located at this class.